guillemforto/credit-scoring/README.md

 # Credit scoring

 When a bank loans, it becomes important to asses their clients' repayment abilities.
-This is a classical supervised classification problem where we address this problem: predicting a binary variable Y, which takes 0 if the credit is issued, and 1 otherwise.
+This is the repository for a classical supervised classification problem written in R where we address this problem: predicting a binary variable Y, which takes 0 if the credit is issued, and 1 otherwise.

 **Dates:** December 2019